michelp3/ReporterEarthquakes/README.md

        👓 details: location, latitude, ...

-       🌏 new location Yellow Pin: long press (0.5 sec) on the map: see ℹ️
+       🌏 new location Yellow Pin: long press (0.5 sec) on the map: see

              - calculate the distance between the earthquake and any part of the globe
               - propose an itinerary 🚕 or Direct line ✈️